VitorMouro/asteroid/README.md

 -> Add Scenes
 -> Add collision

-### known bugs
+## known bugs

--> The velocity vector has diferent sizes depending on the fps -> The input is inconsistent sometimes
+-> The velocity vector has diferent size depending on the fps -> The input is inconsistent sometimes